r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 Do not be fooled, detective.
 They will tell you whatever the weak wish to hear, and pressure you into swearing allegiance with only the pretense of your consent at best!

 **Holmes:**
-Given the urgency of {(M) Mr. /(F) Ms. } Fujimaru and Goredolf's condition, I'm afraid we have no alternative.
+Given the urgency of [♂ Mr. /♀ Ms. ] Fujimaru and Goredolf's condition, I'm afraid we have no alternative.

 **Holmes:**
 At a minimum, I would like to maintain our truce with Qin Shi Huang until Koyanskaya is securely in our custody.